yeahsuredude/Venmito-Data_Engineering-Project/README.md

 3. **Data Analysis**: Your solution should be able to process the conformed data to derive insights about our clients and transactions.
 This would involve implementing data aggregations, calculating relevant metrics, and identifying patterns.
 These insights will be invaluable in helping us understand our clientele and transaction trends better.

 4. **Data Output**: The final output of your solution should enable us to consume the reorganized and analyzed data in a meaningful way.
-This could be, but is not restricted to, a command line interface (CLI), a database with structured schemas, a GUI featuring interactive visualizations, or a RESTful API.
+This could be, but is not restricted to, a command line interface (CLI), a database with structured schemas, a GUI featuring interactive visualizations, a Jupyter Notebook, or a RESTful API.
 We invite you to leverage other innovative methods that you believe would be beneficial for a company like Venmito.

 5. **Code**: The code for your solution should be well-structured and comprehensible, with comments included where necessary.
 Remember, the quality and readability of the code will be a significant factor in the evaluation of the final deliverable.